Refugee Women Connect (formerly MRANG - Merseyside Refugee & Asylum Seekers Pre & Postnatal Support Group)

 - Who can refer me to this service?

-- Can self refer by telephone or by visiting one of our drop-in sessions.
-Can also be referred through other organisations, health services etc
+- You can self refer by telephone or by visiting one of our drop-in sessions.
+Can also be referred through other organisations, health services etc.

 - How can I access this service?

-- Via referral.
-To access this service you must be a female asylum seeker or refugee.
+- To access this service you must be a female asylum seeker or refugee.